 Postal Notices — Notify Voters by Mailing a Postcard

 For voters that do not have electronic contact information, you can have Electionbuddy send postal notices to those voters.
 The postal notice is in the form of a postcard, and contains all the same information that an electronic notice would contain: election details, voting instructions, and an access link.
 This postcard can also contain an optional QR code, which voters can scan to be taken directly to the ballot.
 Otherwise, typing the access link into a web browser's URL bar will take them to a screen that will prompt them to enter their access key.
 You will have to provide the voters' mailing addresses in your voter list.

 As per Electionbuddy's pricing guidelines, postal notices are a feature only available to elections at a minimum $299.00 cost.
-They also have an individual per-voter cost of:
+There is also an additional cost for postage, please contact us with the number of voters in your voter list and we can quote you a price!

 - In stage 3 of your election setup, the "Notice" stage, select "Postal notices" from the list of available notice types.